iandailis/Palettizer/README.md

 Oh no!
 You have no M9K RAM cells left.
 You have a few options here:
 	* Reduce the resolution for your image when generating.
 	* Reduce the number color bits for your image when generating.
-	* (difficult and ususally overkill) Use SDRAM and frame buffers.
+	* (difficult and usually overkill) Use SDRAM and frame buffers.

 * *How does this tool work?*
 I took from ECE 311 Lab 4 Exercise 6 the provided LM Quantizer, somewhat simplified it, then created a bunch of wrapper code that generates the modules and assets.
 Here is some further reading into k-means clustering: